shivannis/xandr-docs-public/xandr-docs/curate/traffic-quality.md

 ## Investigate and report suspicious traffic

 If you believe that you are serving on inventory with artificially inflated performance rates, our [support team](https://help.xandr.com/) is happy to investigate.
-Before submitting a support request, please confirm the issue and narrow down the scope as much as possible by following the steps below.
+Before submitting a support request, confirm the issue and narrow down the scope as much as possible by following the steps below.

 ### Step 1.
 Provide a high-level description of the issue